DweebsUnited/CodeMonkey/projects/README.md

 HeavyOyster - WIP
     Idea for a generative behavior system that both responds to its environment and behaves in a locally optimal way

+HotPlutonium
+    Runner for TombstoneTriangulator, customized for Aksinia's project

 HuskyKangaroo
     Recursive octree rasterizer, with a sick blender shader